Can the Civil Justice System Rise to the Challenge of VLTs?

 "Natural persons and their estates, resident in Newfoundland and Labrador, who, during the Class Period, paid the Defendant to gamble on VLT games, excluding video poker games and keno games, in Newfoundland and Labrador.

 The Class Period is the period from six years before the bringing of this action, up to the opt-out date set by the Court in this action.

 Excluded from the class are directors, officers and employees of the Defendant."

-Our court documents are available elsewhere on this website.
+Our court documents are available in the Library section of this website.
 We will meet with Justice Dymond in mid January to set a date for the certification hearing.

 The problem with a VLT or continuous electronic gambling class action is that no one has ever done it before, at least in the common law world.
 The recipe for success has not been invented yet.
 American lawyers have attempted but failed.
 To the best of my knowledge, no other proposed class action with any realistic possibility of success has been taken in the other Canadian provinces outside Quebec.
 The old adage comes to mind, "you can tell the pioneers by the arrows in their backs."

 But I believe that anyone who looks in an objective and fair-minded manner at the complaint we have filed will conclude that Mr. Piercey has a righteous case.
 We have filed evidence that VLTs are an inherently dangerous product - see the affidavit of Dr. Harrigan.
 The question is whether the civil justice system has enough inherent vitality and flexibility to fill the regulatory gap left by a governmental apparatus which is in hopeless conflict of interest.

 1 Comments to "Can the Civil Justice System Rise to the Challenge of VLTs?"

 Post a Comment to "Can the Civil Justice System Rise to the Challenge of VLTs?"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."